-Enter the child’s weight and the adult dosage into the calculator to determine the child’s dosage.
-This calculator can also evaluate any of the variables given the others are known.
+Enter the child’s weight and an adult dose amount into the calculator to estimate a child dose using the selected formula.
+This calculator can also evaluate any of the variables when the others are known.

 Clark's Rule Formula

-The following formula is used to calculate the dosage for children using Clark’s Rule.
+The following formula is used to estimate a child dose using Clark's Rule.

 Dc = (W * Da) / 150

-To calculate the child’s dosage using Clark’s Rule, multiply the child’s weight by the adult dosage.
+To estimate the child's dosage using Clark's Rule, multiply the child's weight by the adult dosage amount.
 Then, divide the result by 150.
-The result is the appropriate dosage for the child.
+The result is the dose estimate produced by this formula.

 What is a Clark's Rule?